-My wife and I, and a bossy, demented cat, live high on a hill on the beautiful Central Coast of New South Wales, Australia, overlooking Tuggerah Lakes and the Pacific Ocean.
+My wife and I, and a very twitchy rescue cat, live high on a hill on the beautiful Central Coast of New South Wales, Australia, overlooking Tuggerah Lakes and the Pacific Ocean.

-I produce technical documents, online help and training material, carry out proofreading and editing and the occasional manuscript appraisal, and design and develop websites.
+I produce technical documents, online help and training material, carry out proofreading and editing and the occasional manuscript appraisal, design and develop websites, and develop video games.
 (For more information on these services, see Perisys).

 A little bit more about me…

 I was born in Nottingham, England and went to High Pavement Grammar School (motto: Virtus Sola Nobilitas – Virtue is the only nobility).
 My English teacher in Classical 3 was the 1974 Booker prizewinner Stanley Middleton.

 Unfortunately, the school took issue with my poor attendance and we parted company.